tewhatuora/fhir-nzps/input/pagecontent/index.md

 The standard comprises a data set specification and related data exchange and data portability requirements.
 The standard provides a source of requirements for continuity of care, consumer access and patient record transfer use cases, defining the key data elements and how they are represented.
-The standard encompasses a developing profile of the HL7® FHIR® IPS Implementation Guide, based on these choices.
-NZIPS also defines underpinnings of the future Hira information model.